dgiling/BASEmetab/README.md

 Installation
 ============

-To install run the following code:
+The parameter estimation is performed with the JAGS software, which must be separately installed (Plummer 2003; http://mcmc-jags.sourceforge.net/).
+To install the BASEmetab package run the following code:

       # install devtools package
       install.packages(c("devtools"))